-If you’re thinking of purchasing a strata property, doing your research beforehand is always highly recommended.
+If you’re thinking of purchasing a property, doing your research before you buy strata is always highly recommended.
 If the property is above board, thorough inspections will give you peace of mind that you’re buying into a good strata.
 If it’s not, however, performing your due diligence will save you hundreds of thousands of dollars and potential heartache.
 In particular, strata reports can go a long way towards revealing the inner workings of your strata property.

 What is a strata report?

 Also known as a strata search, Section 108 report or Owners Corporation Records Inspection, a strata report is a document that covers the important management and financial information about the property you are planning to buy.
 Whether you are buying an apartment, townhouse or villa, these reports will give you a good idea if the strata scheme is right for you as they will give you an indication of the fees you can expect to pay as an owner of the strata property, as well as how disputes are handled.
 The inspection that informs the report will be carried out according to Section 108 of the Strata Management Act, which covers changes to common property including the procedure for authorising changes to common property as well as ongoing maintenance.

 Your strata report will consist of important information such as:

 - Pending building works (maintenance and repairs)